ktaxicolor/snips-android/README.md

 # Android assistant with Snips

 Based on https://github.com/snipsco/snips-platform-android-demo
-Snips is an privacy-by-design opensource vocal assistant you can find at https://github.com/snipsco or http://www.snips.ai/
+Snips is a privacy-by-design opensource vocal assistant you can find at https://github.com/snipsco or http://www.snips.ai/

 This project is an Android app using Snips vocal assistant.
 Features :